golang/proposal/design/44167-gc-pacer-redesign.md

 1. Including all non-heap sources of GC work (stacks, globals) in pacing decisions.
-1. Reframing the pacing problem as a search problem, solved by a proportional-integral controller,
+1. Reframing the pacing problem as a search problem,
 1. Extending the hard heap goal to the worst-case heap goal of the next GC,

 (1) will resolve long-standing issues with small heap sizes, allowing the Go